-These dairy-free and gluten-free mixed berry coconut yogurt popsicles are incredibly easy to make – all you need is 1o minutes of preparation time and a high-speed blender, together with your popsicle mold, and you’re good to go.
+This recipe for dairy-free and gluten-free mixed berry coconut yogurt popsicles is incredibly easy to make – all you need is 10 minutes of preparation time and a high-speed blender, together with your popsicle mold, and you’re good to go.

-Made with summer’s fresh berries (or frozen berries if you wish to make this all year-round), coconut yogurt, and raw honey for natural sweetness, these popsicles are refreshing and addictive and the perfect ode to summer.
+Made with summer’s fresh berries (or frozen berries if you wish to make this all year-round), coconut yogurt, and raw honey (or maple syrup to make it vegan) for natural sweetness, these popsicles are refreshing and addictive and the perfect ode to summer.

 Start off by blending the berries, coconut yogurt, and honey together in your electric blender (this is the blender I use) until you get a thick and homogeneous mixture.
 Next, pour the mixture into the popsicle molds, leaving an inch of space as the mixture will expand as it freezes.

 Allow the mixture to freeze for at least an hour before slotting in the wooden ice cream sticks (this will help the sticks stay in place instead of sinking to the bottom), leaving 2 inches of the stick above above.
 Finally, freeze the mixture for at least 8 hours or overnight until solid.

 How do you remove popsicles from the mold and still keep their shape?

 Now, if you’ve never made popsicles before and want to know the secret to removing them from the mold while keeping their shape, here’s the secret (I googled on the internet and a few tries at popsicle making proves it’s true) – simply submerge the popsicle mold in a large pot of room temperature water for at least 20 seconds, then gently pull a popsicle out.